 Shannon: I think we see the same causes in accidents as we do with passenger vehicles.
 As I mentioned, driver fatigue plays a big part in these commercial vehicles getting involved in accidents because they are often under pressure to make a delivery within a certain amount of time.
 There are distractions, you know, Illinois has the most cell phone restrictions, other distractions can come into play for the drivers of those commercial vehicles.
 And sometimes we see mechanical failures on the truck.
 There is just something that has not been maintained, whether knowingly or by surprise, and the mechanical failure can cause the truck to become involved in a collision.
 And again, important to what I mentioned earlier with the CDL, there are instances where the driver just lacks the actual ability to operate a commercial vehicle under certain driving conditions that trucks to encounter, such as mountains or icy road conditions.
 Again, that can cause the accident.

 Shannon: An under-ride accident is a situation where the height of the commercial vehicle allows for a passenger car to go under the trailer and the structural components of a passenger vehicle are tested and regulated for many things, including frontal collisions.
-However, passenger vehicle are not designed or tested to absorb the impact rather of passing under a commercial vehicle.
+However, passenger vehicles are not designed or tested to absorb the impact rather of passing under a commercial vehicle.
 And so it’s very important in the design of commercial vehicles to take into consideration the ability of a passenger vehicle to pass under it and to take steps to prevent that occurrence from being allowed to happen.

 Shannon: I think the first thing you need to do as in any accident is to stay calm and determine if you need medical help or if anyone else involved in the accident requires medical attention.
 In that instance, you want to call 911.
 Once you determine if there is any medical needs, you want to allow the police to do their job.
 You want to make sure the police have been called and allow them to do their job.
 You don’t want to get out of your vehicle and engage in discussions or disputes with who did what or who caused what.
 You don’t want to start picking up materials or debris from the roadway.
 You want to leave that in place and let the police take care of that first.
 After you have spoken to the police, you want to make sure you get the information of all of the other drivers that have been involved in the accident.
 You want to get a name; you want to make certain that you have their insurance information.
 You want to have a contact number for them.
 And you want to make certain that you have the name and contact information for the police officer that has arrived at the scene to assist in documenting the crash.